 Go Zip Lining

-Families with kids over age 5 can enjoy most zip line experiences, and the feeling of flying through the trees will excite the kids while you take in the beautiful views.
+Families with kids over age 5 can enjoy most zip line experiences.
+Flying through the trees will excite the kids, plus you get beautiful views.
 I took my kids zip lining in Harpers Ferry, West Virginia.
 I am afraid of heights, but the safety harnesses eased my fears and we had a great day enjoying the treetops.
 Zip lining is a perfect way for kids and adults to enjoy fall foliage together.

 Visit a National Park

-Fall is a great time to visit a National Park, and so many parks boast amazing fall foliage.
+Fall is a great time to visit a national park, and so many parks boast amazing fall foliage.
 Kids will be entertained by great hikes, amazing vistas, and the National Park’s Junior Ranger program.
-Fall is a good time to visit National Parks because they will be less crowded than in the summer months.
-Check our National Parks page to find one near you.
+Fall is a good time to visit national parks because they will be less crowded than in the summer months.

 Find a fall festival or corn maze to enjoy with the kids, and chances are you can find one near some beautiful fall leaves.
 Kids love festivals with pumpkins, games, and outdoor activities and are often willing to take quite the drive to arrive at a festival.
 Want to take your family to a corn maze?
 See our tips on how to find a corn maze in your area.